Running is a fantastic cardiovascular exercise.

 - Stand with your feet hip-distance apart.

-2: The Lying Hamstrings Stretch
+2: The Lying Hamstring Stretch

-- Pull the right leg towards you while keeping both hips on the floor.
+- Put your hands behind your right knee and slowly straighten the leg towards the ceiling, keeping both hips on the floor.

 Targeted Muscle: The Calves

-3. The Runners’ Calf Stretch
+The Runner’s Calf Stretch

 Targeted Muscle: The Quadriceps